 Coronary bypass surgery

-- Only a few patients need a coronary artery bypass graft (CABG) in the acute phase but CABG may be indicated:
+- Only a few patients need a CABG in the acute phase but CABG may be indicated:

 - After failed PCI, coronary occlusion not amenable for PCI, or the presence of refractory symptoms after PCI.